MMeaney/EPASearch/README.md

 }
 ```

-Config `nginx.conf` to allow Swagger-UI to access the `api-docs` endpoint.
-(This endpoint is auto-generated using the 'Eve-Swagger' package:
+Edit site config in 'sites-available', e.g. `etc/nginx/sites-available/air`, to allow Swagger-UI to access the `api-docs` endpoint.
+(This endpoint is auto-generated using the 'Eve-Swagger' package):

 ```sh
     location /api-docs {